JASADAMAN/JASADAMAN/README.md

 ### Hi there 👋
 🌱 I’m currently learning about Data Analyst and Data Science.
-Then I try to Create a Personal Project both about Data Analyst and Data Science like Machine Learning(ML), Case study form the Course that I learn.
+Then I try to Create a Personal Project both about Data Analyst and Data Science like Machine Learning(ML), Case study form the Course that I learn and the Data form online Data Set like: UCI Machine Learning Repository, Kaggle

 👯 I’m looking to collaborate on  that team whose pay attention on Skill, Data, Technology and Growing Up Together.
 <!--